AndrewGuenther/firstfive/README.md

 # FirstFive

 As my dotfiles repo began to grow, I was inspired by Bryan Kennedy's post [My First 5 Minutes On A Server; Or, Essential Security for Linux Servers](http://plusbryan.com/my-first-5-minutes-on-a-server-or-essential-security-for-linux-servers) and [@icco](https://github.com/icco) to create a slightly more general solution for setting up a new system to my liking.
 Are there other tools to do this?
-Definitely, but I feel like this script is a nice bare minimum setup script that offers a good level of flexibility.
+Definitely, but I feel like this script is a nice bare minimum setup script that offers a good enough level of flexibility.

 ## Features